-This invention relates to the field of sensing aircraft and other objects and is part of the Sec and Avoid (SAA) function for manned aircraft and the Detect, Sense and Avoid (DSA) function for remotely piloted vehicles (RPVs) and unmanned aerial vehicles (UAVs).
+This invention relates to the field of sensing aircraft and other objects and is part of the See and Avoid (SAA) function for manned aircraft and the Detect, Sense and Avoid (DSA) function for remotely piloted vehicles (RPVs) and unmanned aerial vehicles (UAVs).
 RPV is an older term for UAV.
-"UCAV" shall mean "Unmanned Combat Aerial Vehicle."
+20 "UCAV" shall mean "Unmanned Combat Aerial Vehicle."
 UCAV is also sometimes defined as an "Uninhabited Combat Aerial Vehicle."
-UCAV is a UAV that is intended for use in 20 the incidence of mid-air collisions between aircraft.
-It monicombat.
+UCAV is a UAV that is intended for use in combat.
 UAS means "Unmanned Aerial System."
 UCAS means "Unmanned Combat Air System."
-The characteristics all these vehicles have in common is that there is no human pilot onboard, and although they may be operated autonomously they can also be controlled by a remotely located 25 altitude relative to its own aircraft.
-This interrogation-andoperator or pilot.
+The characteristics 25 all these vehicles have in common is that there is no human pilot onboard, and although they may be operated autonomously they can also be controlled by a remotely located operator or pilot.
 The term UAV shall be used as a generic term for such vehicles.
-Detect, Sense, and Avoid (DSA) is also commonly called Sense and Avoid (SAA) since "Detect" and "Sense" mostly mean the same thing.
-This invention is directed to the "See" in "See and Avoid" and the "Sense" in 30 "Sense and Avoid."
+Detect, Sense, and Avoid (DSA) is 30 also commonly called Sense and Avoid (SAA) since "Detect" and "Sense" mostly mean the same thing.
+This invention is directed to the "See" in "See and Avoid" and the "Sense" in "Sense and Avoid."
 It may also be used by ground stations to sense aircraft and other objects.

-2. Prior Art
+Prior Art

 In an aircraft with the pilot onboard, Sense and Avoid is called See and Avoid.
-FAA Regulations do not give much 35 guidance for seeing other aircraft.
-Right-of-Way Rules: Except Water Operations 14 CFR
+FAA Regulations do not give much guidance for seeing other aircraft.

-§91.113(b) [IDS Cite 1]:
+Right-of-Way Rules: Except Water Operations 14 CFR 40 §91.113(b) [IDS Cite 1]:

 (b) General.
-When weather conditions permit, regardless of whether an operation is conducted under instrument 40 flight rules or visual flight rules, vigilance shall be maintained by each person operating an aircraft so as to see and avoid other aircraft.
-When a rule of this section gives another aircraft the right-of-way, the pilot shall give way it unless well clear.
+When weather conditions permit, regardless of whether an operation is conducted under instrument flight rules or visual flight rules, vigilance shall be mainand avoid other aircraft.
+When a rule of this section gives another aircraft the right-of-way, the pilot shall give way to that aircraft and may not pass over, under, or ahead of it unless well clear.